This article is intended to provide basic requirements for maintaining Bolivian Short-tailed Boa Husbandry in captivity.

 Measuring the temperature of the cage and animal itself is something new hobbyists often struggle with.
 Often relying on pet store stick-on thermometers that are inaccurate, and only provide the temperature of the surface to which they’re attached.
 It is recommended that keepers invest in a Temperature Gun.
 These are easily found in your local hardware store.
 Using a temperature gun is a much more accurate way of measuring the temperature of the hot spot in the cage, cool spot, and the boa’s physical body temperature.
 This is especially important for gravid females, or neonates.

 Humidity requirements for Bolivians are easily met by simply spraying the enclosure weekly with a water bottle.
 Spraying the substrate (more on substrate below) is generally the best method of maintaining humidity, especially for those substrates such as coca mulch, cypress mulch, or another substrate that has high absorbency.
 Humidity is especially important for neonate Bolivians because they can be more susceptible to dehydration than larger boas.
 All boas benefit from higher humidity when it comes to the shedding process, as the much-needed moisture will aid the boa in shedding a solid, one-piece shed.
-Failure to have enough moisture in the cage will lead to shedding problems, and animals will have difficulty shedding properly, resulting in manual removal of stuck shed.
+Failure to have enough moisture in the cage may lead to shedding problems, and animals may have difficulty shedding properly, resulting in manual removal of stuck shed.

 Typical Humidity Regime: